 Now a lot of DIY versions of deodorant contain baking soda like this one.
 It is a great deodorant and works wonderfully, but for a few people, like myself, the baking soda really irritates the skin and turns it red and itchy and unhappy.
 So I have been experimenting with a number of different things and had a brilliant idea one day while using my vinegar based Pet Mess and Odor Spray.
 If ACV can cleanup after cats and get rid of the smell why can’t it do the same to my underarm?

-Within a week of using my DIY Apple Cider Vinegar Deodorant I had virtually no smell in the underarm region, which is something that not even store bought, chemical laden deodorant could do.
-So without further ado here is the recipe!
+Within a week of using my DIY Apple Cider Vinegar Deodorant I had virtually no smell in the underarm region, which is something that not even store-bought, chemical-laden deodorant could do.
+I’ve had friends who have gone for a natural deodorant without baking soda and it has worked wonders for them, we all have different preferences.
+Anyway, without further ado here is the recipe!

 DIY Apple Cider Vinegar Deodorant